freeCodeCamp/freeCodeCamp/guide/english/html/lists/index.md

 Lists are used to display items.
 There are 3 types of lists: _ordered lists_, _unordered lists_, and _description lists_.

 ## Ordered lists
 An _ordered list_ is used to describe an ordered collection of data.
 Browsers usually display an ordered list as a numbered list.
-Create an ordered list using the `<ol>` tag.
+Create an ordered list using the `<ol></ol>` tag.

 ## Unordered lists
 An _unordered list_ is used to describe an unordered collection of data.
 Browsers usually display an unordered list as a bulleted list.
-Create an unordered list using the `<ul>` tag.
+Create an unordered list using the `<ul></ul>` tag.

 ## List items
 The direct children of ordered and unordered lists must be list items.
 Each list item is wrapped in an `<li>` tag.
 A list item tag can contain [flow content](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Flow_content).